 Posted on

 California no longer applies the tort law principle of contributory negligence.
 Instead, California law now applies pure comparative negligence rules in personal injury cases.
-Under these rules, a person responsible for causing an accident only compensates the injured party in accordance with his/her percentage of fault.
+Under these rules, a person responsible for causing an accident only compensates you in accordance with their percentage of fault.

 For example, if a party is only 25 percent at fault for causing an accident, the person will only be liable for paying 25 percent of the total amount of damages in a case.
-The other at-fault parties are then responsible for compensating the accident victim in accordance with their specific percentage of fault.
+The other at-fault parties are then responsible for compensating you in accordance with their specific percentage of fault.

 Comparative fault laws can apply to most California injury cases.
 The most common types of claims involving these rules include: